 Yesterday we showed you the Mexico-only 2018 Ram ProMaster Rapid, and explained how it is part of the Fiat Chrysler Automobiles (FCA) steps into expanding the Ram brand globally with unique vehicles to a specific market.
 Today, we are going to talk about another one, the 2018 Ram 1200 pickup.

-The Ram 1200 will launched in 2017 in both Single and Double Cab configurations, with three trim levels and a variety of gasoline and diesel engines.
+The Ram 1200 was launched in 2017 in both Single and Double Cab configurations, with three trim levels and a variety of gasoline and diesel engines.

 All versions of the Ram 1200 have a maximum height of 1,775 mm (68.9-inches), are up to 1,785 mm (70.2-inches) wide and have a wheelbase of 3,000 mm (118.1-inches).